simonsedge/simonsedge/README.md

 👋 Hi! ...ou oi! ...o holis! ...ou hé! ...o ehi!

-🤝 I'm Simon / Simão / Simón / Simone.
+🤝 Simon / Simão / Simón / Simone here.

+European-born slow-travel nomad (≥3 months/country) from a non-engineering background, gradually building technical knowledge and experience in a blend of data science and software engineering to meet personal interests/needs and goals.

+Reach out to me in English/Portuguese (C2), Spanish (B2), or French/Italian (A1-A2).

 <details>
    <summary>what were you doing when you were ]0, 27] years old? </summary>